IBMPredictiveAnalytics/STATS_LOESS/Readme.md

 # STATS LOESS
 ## Fit a loess curve to a model
- This procedure fits a loess curve to a model with one to
+ This procedure fits a loess curve to a model with one to four independent variables and creates a new dataset.
+The dataset contains the predicted values for the estimation data or new data as well as the prediction input data.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions